Note: AppleTV app support has been discontinued by our provider. AppleTV users should use AirPlay (see below).

 See detailed instructions below, or go to our How to Watch on a TV page.

-Instructions for Roku: On your Roku, click “Add Channels”; and search for and add “Elevent TV.”
+On your device search for and add the “Elevent TV” app.
 When you click on the Elevent channel, you’ll be prompted to “Enter Code.”
 The code for your film will be underneath the “View” button in your VirtualAccess email.

 AirPlay and Chromecast: Please connect directly from the video.
 Do not use in-screen mirror mode.